The price/operating cash flow metric for Crescent Point Energy Corp is higher than merely 4.65% of stocks in our set with a positive cash flow.

-Of note is the ratio of Crescent Point Energy Corp's sales and general administrative expense to its total operating expenses; merely 2.72% of US stocks have a lower such ratio.
+Of note is the ratio of Crescent Point Energy Corp's sales and general administrative expense to its total operating expenses; only 2.9% of US stocks have a lower such ratio.

 Crescent Point Energy Corporation Ordinary Shares (Canada) (CPG) Company Bio